pretix/pretix/doc/development/structure.rst

 Static files
 ------------

-LESS source code
+Sass source code
 ^^^^^^^^^^^^^^^^

-We use less as a preprocessor for CSS.
-Our own less code is built in the same step as Bootstrap and FontAwesome, so their mixins etc. are fully available.
+We use libsass as a preprocessor for CSS.
+Our own sass code is built in the same step as Bootstrap and FontAwesome, so their mixins etc. are fully available.

 pretix.control
-    pretixcontrol has two main LESS files, ``pretix/control/static/pretixcontrol/less/main.less`` and ``pretix/control/static/pretixcontrol/less/auth.less``, importing everything else.
+    pretixcontrol has two main SCSS files, ``pretix/control/static/pretixcontrol/scss/main.scss`` and ``pretix/control/static/pretixcontrol/scss/auth.scss``, importing everything else.

 pretix.presale
-    pretixpresale has one main LESS files, ``pretix/control/static/pretix/presale/less/main.less``, importing everything else.
+    pretixpresale has one main SCSS files, ``pretix/control/static/pretix/presale/scss/main.scss``, importing everything else.

 3rd-party assets
 ^^^^^^^^^^^^^^^^

 Bootstrap
-    Bootstrap lives as a git submodule at ``static/bootstrap/``
+    Bootstrap lives vendored at ``static/bootstrap/``

 Font Awesome
-    Font Awesome lives as a git submodule at ``static/fontawesome/``
+    Font Awesome lives vendored at ``static/fontawesome/``

 jQuery
     jQuery lives as a single JavaScript file in ``static/jquery/js/``